carolvviana/PFL-FEUP/README.md

     * **Number of towers in the board** - In the same way as the previous criteria, the more towers there are in the board, the more options there are to reach higher towers in later moves.
 This has a weight of 10% in the final value.

-  Again, this predicate was modified to not include the player as an argument as there is no restriction on the moves that can be made.
+  Although the predicate includes an argument for Player, it is never used, as the player has no restrictions on which moves can be made.
+It is solely used for the purpose of deciding which move the AI Level 2 Player chooses, as mentioned.
+The predicate is used on the minimax algorithm.

-#### Computer Plays
+### Computer Plays

   The computer has 2 distinct levels it can play on:

-  * **Level 1** - The computer will choose a random move from the list of valid moves and execute that move, in the same way a human would choose the type of move and then what to do in that same type of play.
+  * **Level 1** - The computer will choose random options every time it is asked for input.
+These options are continuously validated and, if needed, constrainted, to make sure the game flows without errors.
+If the Computer eventually chooses to move a piece, it is provided with a list of various coordinates to move and, again, chooses randomly from that list.

   * **Level 2** - The computer will choose the move that will result in the best value of the board.
 This is done using a greedy algorithm that will search for the best move two moves ahead of the current state of the game, taking into consideration that the next play will be from the opponent and that the opponent will choose the best play for him (minimax algorithm).
-Theses decisions are made using the `value/2` predicate described above.
+Theses decisions are made using the `value/3` predicate described above.

+    In this case, the best move is returned using the predicate `choose_move(+GameState,+Player,+Level,-Move) `.

 ---

-### Conclusions
+## Conclusions

   The game Six MaKing was sucessfully implemented in SICStus Prolog 4.8.
-The game can be played in 4 different modes:
+The game can be played in 5 different modes:

   * **Player vs Player**
   * **Player vs Computer (Level 1)**
   * **Player vs Computer (Level 2)**
   * **Computer (Level 1) vs Computer (Level 1)**
+  * **Computer (Level 2) vs Computer (Level 2)**

   The size of the board can also be changed to whatever size wanted.

   One of the main challenges of this project was adapting our way of thinking outside of Object Oriented Programming and into Logic Programming.
 This was especially hard in the earlier stages when we had to think of ways to represent the game state and the pieces on the board

   One aspect that could be improved with more time would be the code itself.
 As this is our first time working with Prolog, we had to learn the language as we went along, so there are some parts of the code that could be improved and made more efficient as well as more clean, readable and reusable.
+Besides this, when we started developing the program, we had little idea of the best practices and the requirements for the predicates so a lot of refactoring had to be done and the end result was still not perfect

   Other aspect would be improving the AI Level 2.
-As this is dependent on the `value/2` predicate formula we chose, we would need more time to discover patterns in this AI and improve it to make better choices.
+As this is dependent on the `value/3` predicate formula we chose, we would need more time to discover patterns in this AI and improve it to make better choices.

+  Despite this, the game works without mistakes and we are very proud of the work we have done.
+We managed to learn a lot, overcome mistakes and problems and are really happy about the finished project.

 ---

-### Bibliography
+## Bibliography

   * [Sicstus Prolog](https://sicstus.sics.se/documentation.html)
   * [SWI Prolog](https://www.swi-prolog.org/)